 Google SERP is changing its way of showing results frequently.
 Simply, structured data can helps you get better ranking and traffic.

 Is the implementation of AMP needed?

 AMP is an open-sourced project developed by Google.
 It stripped down HTML copies of existing webpage content.
 It offers faster load times than normal HTML5 documents.
 In fact, an AMP page can load 4X faster than the standard page.

 When searching on Google using your smartphone, have you noticed a lightning bolt symbol on the left side of a result?
 This is the sign that indicates the page is using an AMP version.

 Well, there is no official confirmation by Google about AMP.
 There might be some correlation to it.
-AMP is a good topic for future conferences and long debate.
+AMP is a good topic for future conferences and long debates.

 Although AMP has a significant impact on the page loading speed in mobile devices, there are some big limitations on it.

 First, AMP technology puts serious limitations on page functionalities.
 Many advanced features can’t work with AMP that might impact your site.

 Secondly, there is a huge issue with your link-building efforts.
 If you implement AMP on your site, it would create a new URL structure.

 Let’s say you are building links to your main page URL.
 This will boost your domain authority as well as page authority.
 But the same page with AMP will have different URLs and no link juice.
 If you are relying on link building, then AMP is not for you.